|

-tell the stories of Jack and Brenda Bowman during a rare
+novels tell the stories of Jack and Brenda Bowman during

-weekend apart in their many years of marriage.
-Jack is at
+a rare time apart in their many years of marriage.
+In The

-home coping with domestic crises and two uncouth adolescents
+Jack is at home coping with domestic crises and two uncouth

-and toying with the idea of an affair.
-Intimate, insightful
+the idea of an affair.
+Intimate, insightful and never sentimental,

 Click